nuggetInc/advent_of_code/solutions/year2022/src/day15/README.md

 The sensors aren't very powerful, but that's okay; your handheld device indicates that you're close enough to the source of the distress signal to use them.
 You pull the emergency sensor system out of your pack, hit the big button on top, and the sensors zoom off down the tunnels.

 Once a sensor finds a spot it thinks will give it a good reading, it attaches itself to a hard surface and begins monitoring for the nearest signal source **beacon**.
 Sensors and beacons always exist at integer coordinates.
-Each sensor knows its own position and can **determine the position of a beacon precisely**; however, sensors can only lock on to the one beacon **closest to the sensor** as measured by the .
+Each sensor knows its own position and can **determine the position of a beacon precisely**; however, sensors can only lock on to the one beacon **closest to the sensor** as measured by the [Manhattan distance](https://en.wikipedia.org/wiki/Taxicab_geometry).
 (There is never a tie where two beacons are the same distance to a sensor.)

 It doesn't take long for the sensors to report back their positions and closest beacons (your puzzle input).
 For example: